dguo/dannyguo.com/content/blog/the-state-of-static-websites-in-2018.md

 ---
 categories:
   - programming
-date: "2018-10-22"
+date: "2018-10-24"
 draft: true
 tags:
   - webdev
 title: The State of Static Websites in 2018
 ---

-There has traditionally been a clear distinction between static and dynamic websites, but this distinction has become more nuanced as static websites have become more powerful.
-Let's review the difference and then take a look at the current state of tooling.
+There has traditionally been a clear distinction between statically and dynamically generated websites, but this distinction has become more nuanced as more and more processing is being done in the browser rather than in servers.
+Let's review the difference between static and dynamic websites, take a look at current options for tooling, and then go over the implications of more powerful static websites for web development.

 ## Static vs. Dynamic

+In the context of this post, the terms "static" and "dynamic" refer to how websites are generated, not how they work in the browser.
+A static generated website could be extremely interactive through JavaScript, and a dynamic website might not have any interaction at all.

 The difference between a static website and a dynamic website is that a static website serves the same assets to everyone.
 You can think of it like directly copying pre-existing files (e.g. HTML, CSS, and JavaScript) from the server to the browser.
 A blog is a good fit for a static website because every visitor expects to see the same content.
-In contrast, a dynamic website generates assets (usually the HTML) on the fly.
+In contrast, a dynamic website generates HTML on the fly.
 Dynamic websites allow for flexibility, but static websites have some important advantages.

-### Simpler deployment and hosting
+### Simpler Deployment and Hosting

 A static website is just a set of files, so deploying it can be as simple as copying the files somewhere.
 Servers can deliver the website without executing any additional code, so there is no need to have PHP, Python, Ruby, etc. installed.
 There's also no need for extra infrastructure, like a database.

-### Smaller surface area for security issues
+### Smaller Surface Area for Security Issues

 Dynamic websites have to handle a wide range of potential security issues (like [SQL injection](https://en.wikipedia.org/wiki/SQL_injection) and [cross-site